netdava/netdava.com/site/content/_index.md

 blurb:
   heading: Why Netdava?
   text: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Netdava is a company built by passion to deliver great value to it's customers.
 intro:
   heading: What we offer
   text: >-
     Netdava International offers a small range of services that can add value to your business
 products:
   - image: img/illustrations-coffee.svg
     text: >-